ibrahim-sowunmi/ibs-site/content/posts/What-is-a-solution-engineer.md

 ---

 I remember when I received the referral for this role.
-Final year of my undergraduate and shooting out applications like a gun slinger in a spaghetti western.
+Final year of my undergraduate and shooting out applications like a gunslinger in a spaghetti western.
 Solution Engineer (SE).
 Yeah, it's got engineer in the title, let's go.

 First misconception.
 This is not an engineering role, this is a sales role.
-One with a technical skew, but this is definitely not traditional engineering.
+One with a technical skew, but this is not traditional engineering.
 You are primary in sales.
 You are a Solution Engineer.

 ### What is a Solution Engineer?

-The role differs from company to company but I'll attempt to make this write up fairly neutral.
+The role differs from company to company, but I'll attempt to make this write up fairly neutral.

-A Solution Engineer.
-Sometimes called:
+A Solution Engineer, sometimes called:

 - Sales/Presales Engineer
 - Sales/Solutions Consultant